-We have examined the Water Cooperative of Central Florida, compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2016.
-Management is responsible for the Water Cooperative of Central Florida's compliance with those requirements.
-Our responsibility is to express an opinion on the Water Cooperative of Central Florida's compliance based on our examination.
+We have examined the Water Cooperative of Central Florida (Cooperative) compliance with Section 218.415, Florida Statutes, regarding the investment of public funds during the year ended September 30, 2018.
+Management of the Cooperative is responsible for the Cooperative's compliance with the specified requirements.
+Our responsibility is to express an opinion on the Cooperative's compliance with the specified requirements based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the Water Cooperative of Central Florida's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
-Our examination does not provide a legal determination on the Water Cooperative of Central Florida's compliance with specified requirements.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Cooperative complied, in all material respects, with the specified requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether the Cooperative complied with the specified requirements.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material noncompliance, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

+Our examination does not provide a legal determination on the Cooperative's compliance with specified requirements.

-In our opinion, the Water Cooperative of Central Florida complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2016.
+In our opinion, the Cooperative complied, in all material respects, with Section 218.415, Florida Statutes, regarding the investment of public funds, during the year ended September 30, 2018.

-This report is intended solely for the information and use of the Water Cooperative of Central Florida and the Auditor General, State of Florida, and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Cooperative and the Auditor General, State of Florida, and is not intended to be and should not be used by anyone other than these specified parties.